CHI - ATH

 The average price of all round-trip flights from Chicago to Athens clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Chicago to Athens, look for departures on Wednesdays and avoid leaving on a Friday, as it's usually the priciest day.
-When flying back from Athens, Tuesday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Chicago to Athens, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from Athens, Thursday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Chicago to Athens?